Argus LogoPLARV

 • Density Failure (DU)Data clustered in one region of the domain, regardless of total volume, creates a model that is locally expert and globally ignorant.
 This is the mathematical expression of the intuition: ninety percent of samples in two percent of the bucket means the remaining ninety-eight percent of the world was never taught.

-DQI solves all four simultaneously through a single multiplicative scalar.
+ADQI solves all four simultaneously through a single multiplicative scalar.
 Each failure mode maps to one component — DS, VS, SC, DU respectively.
-The multiplicative structure enforces that all four must be healthy for DQI to be high.
+The multiplicative structure enforces that all four must be healthy for ADQI to be high.
 A perfect score on three components cannot compensate for collapse in the fourth.
 This models the AND logic of real data quality: coverage AND variation AND structure AND density.

 Methodology

-DQI is computed in three sequential stages: signal extraction, phase detection, and component fusion.
+ADQI is computed in three sequential stages: signal extraction, phase detection, and component fusion.

 STAGE 1Signal Extraction